 Microsoft Word possesses the built-in ability to save documents as PDF.
 It doesn’t require you to download a converter to get the job done.
 Earlier, we had learned how to password protect Office documents.
-Today, we see the method of password protecting PDF file in Word 2013.
-The tutorial is for the Office users who are not aware of the feature found in Word that allows you to password protect PDF files as well.
+Today, we see the method of password protecting a PDF file in Word.
+The tutorial is for Office users who are not aware of the feature found in Word that allows you to encrypt and password-protect PDF files as well.

 Please note that if you lose the password for the file, you will not be able to recover it without using password recovery software.
 Therefore, I advise you to store all the passwords in a safe place if you plan to use this feature for protecting multiple PDF files.